 ABOUT is a patient-driven research registry.
 ABOUT identifies important and unanswered research questions, designs and conducts research studies, and collaborates with other researchers to answer the medical questions that are most important to hereditary cancer patients.

 Our HBOC clinical research database matches people with the research studies for which they qualify.
 Our targeted research recruitment efforts link participants who are the backbone of clinical research to studies enrolling patients.
 These efforts assure that HBOC studies can be completed and are critical to their success.

 Our post-mastectomy photo gallery has images of women after mastectomy

 and reconstruction.
 These photos were submitted by members of our community to help

 other women who need to make decisions about mastectomy and reconstruction.

 Our photos show all options after mastectomy including photos of all

 types of reconstruction as well as photos of no reconstruction on REAL

 The Joining FORCEs Conference is the largest annual symposium for people affected by hereditary breast, ovarian, and related cancers.
 Attendees include: cancer survivors, high-risk individuals, people with a BRCA mutation or family history of cancer, and health care providers who treat high-risk patients.
-Scholarships are available for those with financial constraints.
+Financial aid is available for those with financial constraints.

 The FRAT Program is an educational course aimed at laying the foundation for consumers to become engaged in research advocacy on behalf of the hereditary breast and ovarian cancer community.
 The program consists of an expert-led webinar series, supplemental learning, resources and more.